Navigating Government Benefits · · 15 min read

 • Arrhythmias: Irregular heartbeats can cause symptoms ranging from dizziness and fainting to sudden cardiac arrest.
 These can greatly affect your ability to carry out everyday tasks.

 We understand that dealing with these health challenges can be overwhelming.
-That’s why Turnout offers access to skilled nonlawyer advocates who can help you navigate your eligibility for benefits related to these serious health issues.
-As Dr. Joanne Murabito points out, having a sibling with cardiovascular conditions can increase your risk of heart problems by as much as 45 percent.
+That’s why Turnout offers access to skilled who can help you navigate your eligibility for benefits related to these serious health issues.
+As Dr. Joanne Murabito points out, having a sibling with can increase your risk of heart problems by as much as 45 percent.
 This underscores the importance of awareness and proactive health management.

 The central node represents the main topic of heart diseases that can qualify for disability benefits.
 Each branch details a specific type of heart disease, explaining how it affects individuals and their eligibility for support.